pipelight/doc.pipelight/introduction/description.md

 - **Save cloud costs**,

   Make the **heavy computation locally**,
-  Build and only send the resulting archive or image to your remote servers.
+  Build and only send the resulting archive or image to your remote hosts.

 #### Server side